MASQ-Project/Node/README.md

 ##### Shell Environment

-If you see that the command line accepts a parameter such as `--clandestine_port 1234`, then you can supply that same parameter in the environment by setting the `SUB_CLANDESTINE_PORT` environment variable to `1234`.
+If you see that the command line accepts a parameter such as `--clandestine-port 1234`, then you can supply that same parameter in the environment by setting the `SUB_CLANDESTINE_PORT` environment variable to `1234`.
 Note that you need to remove the initial `--` prefix, convert the name to all uppercase, and add a `SUB_` prefix to namespace the parameter against other applications that might look for a similar variable.

 ##### Configuration File

-The configuration file, by default, resides in the data directory (see the `--data_directory` parameter for further information) and is named `config.toml`.
-If you leave the configuration file unspecified, this is where the SubstratumNode will look for it.
-If it's found, it will be used; if it's not, the Node will act as though it had been found but empty.
+The configuration file, by default, resides in the data directory (see the `--data-directory` parameter for further information) and is named `config.toml`.
+If you leave the configuration file unspecified, this is where SubstratumNode will look for it.
+If it's found, it will be used; if it's not, SubstratumNode will act as though it had been found but empty.
-But if you want to use a different file, specify it either as `--config_file` on the command line or as `SUB_CONFIG_FILE` in the environment.
+But if you want to use a different file, specify it either as `--config-file` on the command line or as `SUB_CONFIG_FILE` in the environment.
 If you specify a relative filename, SubstratumNode will look for the configuration file in the data directory; if you specify an absolute filename, SubstratumNode will not use the data directory to find the configuration file.

 The configuration file should be in TOML format.
 TOML is a competitor to other formats like JSON and YAML, but the SubstratumNode uses only scalar settings, not arrays or tables.
-If you see that the command line accepts a parameter such as `--clandestine_port 1234`, then you can supply that same parameter in the configuration file by adding the following line to it:
+If you see that the command line accepts a parameter such as `--clandestine-port 1234`, then you can supply that same parameter in the configuration file by adding the following line to it:

 ```
-clandestine_port = "1234"
+clandestine-port = "1234"
 ```

 Note that you need to remove the initial `--` prefix.
 All the configuration parameters will work if you supply their values as double-quoted strings, but if they're numeric values, you can supply them numerically as well--for example,

 ```
-clandestine_port = 1234
+clandestine-port = 1234
 ```

-Keep in mind that a configuration file is persistent information: anyone who has or can gain read access to the file can read whatever's in it, whether the Node is running or not.
+Keep in mind that a configuration file is persistent information: anyone who has or can gain read access to the file can read whatever's in it, whether SubstratumNode is running or not.
 Therefore, the configuration file may not be the best place to specify sensitive or secret configuration information.
 (Nothing prevents you from doing this, though, so be careful.)

 #### Running a Zero-Hop SubstratumNode locally

 Here's all you need to start your zero-hop SubstratumNode:
 ```
-$ sudo SubstratumNode/node/target/release/SubstratumNode --dns_servers 1.1.1.1
+$ sudo SubstratumNode/node/target/release/SubstratumNode --dns-servers 1.1.1.1
 ```
 In the above example, we're using Cloudflare's DNS, `1.1.1.1`, but you can use your preferred DNS.
 If you can't choose just one favorite DNS, you can also specify multiple ones, separated by a comma but no space (`,`).

-_Why do we specify `--dns_servers`?
+_Why do we specify `--dns-servers`?
 SubstratumNodes still need to talk to the greater Internet.
 See [the ProxyClient README](https://github.com/SubstratumNetwork/SubstratumNode/tree/master/node/src/proxy_client) for more information._